owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 implementation makes it hard to perform repeated isolated testing.
 State cannot (to my knowledge) be cleared between tests, and so isolation is broken.
-This points to a key requirement currently placed by WebCheck: the SUT is must be stateless, with respect to a new private browser window.
+This points to a key requirement currently placed by WebCheck: the SUT must be stateless, with respect to a new private browser window.
 In future versions of WebCheck, hooks should be added where the tester can clear the system state before tests are run.